 (Last updated: Wednesday 20th September)

-The Salmon fishing season is now in Summer on the mighty Tay in Perthshire, Scotland as we enter late July and we have been encountering some heavy rain at times resulting in fresh water in the river.
-The river
+The Salmon fishing season is now well into Autumn on the mighty Tay in Perthshire, Scotland as we enter mid-September and we have been encountering some rain at times resulting in fresh water in the river.
+The

-reasonable summer run is in progress.
-The weather hopefully will remain reasonable to give a greater chance of producing some sport and some summer "Bars of Silver".
+aggression in the resident fish resulting in improving catches.
+The weather hopefully will remain reasonable to give a greater chance of producing improving sport and good fish.

-On the nature front the Sand Martins, Swifts and Swallows have are in the skies, Ospreys are being seen, Ducks have their first and second broods of young and Sand Pipers are on the river banks.
+On the nature front as autumn arrives the Sand Martins, Swifts and Swallows are departing, the Ospreys have already gone for warmer climes, Ducks have their broods of young growing up steadily and Kingfishers dart past on the river banks.
 Recent days have seen the first Geese arriving.
 Odd wild flowers are still in bloom, it is truly magical to be salmon fishing in Perthshire on the banks of the silvery Tay where a salmon is now a bonus.

-Currently the river is at better levels after rain recently and setting back with improving conditions (Just above 1' on the Ballathie gauge) to hopefully encourage more summer salmon to run.
+Currently the river has dropped back after rain recently and settling with improving conditions ( around 2'4 on the Ballathie gauge) to hopefully encourage more salmon to run.

 Tackle recommendations for fishing the Tay throughout the season.

 The Tay is a large river especially when running at a normal level and even in lower levels you are fishing another river within the mighty one so therefore a 15 foot fly rod for a 10 weight line is certainly minimum requirement for much of the season.
 Do not come under gunned.
 In some parts of the river where it is especially wide even longer rods are used.
 It should be noted however that it is better to cast a shorter controlled line than try to cast out with your capabilities and have the lines end up in a mess and decrease your chances.